Oropouche Virus – PCR and Serology

 Molecular (Real-Time PCR):

-Collect specimen as soon as possible after symptom onset, ideally within 10 days6.
-Other specimen types (e.g. CSF, urine, tissues) may be considered acceptable beyond 10 days due to a lack of available information on viral detection in these specimen types.
+Specimens should be collected as soon as possible following symptom onset, ideally within 10 days6.
+Testing of other specimen types (e.g. CSF, urine, tissues) may be considered acceptable beyond 10 days, given limited data on the duration of OROV detection in these specimen types.

 Serology - Plaque Reduction Neutralization Test (PRNT):

-Both an acute specimen (collected at least 7 days after of the onset of symptoms) and a convalescent specimen (collected 2-3 weeks after the acute specimen) are required to complete laboratory investigations.
+Submission of both an acute specimen (collected ≥7 days after symptom onset) and a convalescent specimen (collected 2-3 weeks after the acute specimen) is required to complete laboratory testing.

 Limitations